The decisive battle in Wunan is imminent. Russia’s military exercise at the end of August will be in Beijing?Trump warned him not to make a big disaster | The decisive battle in Ukraine | Russian military exercises | Trump | Ukraine | counterattack | food export agreement | Russian army | Desa | Bid

 Russia strengthens its troops on the southern front to prevent Ukrainian counterattack, Britain reveals the reason for Russia’s attack on Odessa

 The Russian-Ukrainian war has been going on for more than five months, and the two sides are still fighting in eastern and southern Ukraine.
 The Ukrainian government has previously publicly stated that it will conduct a counteroffensive on the southern front.
 According to “CNN” reports, the Russian army has recently dispatched troops from various places to the southern front.
-For example, the road from the Crimea peninsula to Kherson has been occupied by Russian military convoys, from the Russian mainland to Kerry through the Kerch Strait.
+For example, the road from the Crimea Peninsula to Kherson was filled with Russian military convoys, from the Russian mainland to Kerry through the Kerch Strait.
 There are also a certain number of Russian troops in Mia.
 The Ukrainian government pointed out that in the border zone of Crimea, Russian troops are continuing to build up.

 Analysts said the move by the Russian army of various heavy equipment may be to guard against an imminent counterattack by Ukraine, which is trying to retake the Russian-occupied areas of Kherson and Zaporizhzhia.
 The US think tank “Institute for War” (ISW) said in an assessment on the 25th that the Russian army will continue to consolidate its occupied positions in Zaporozhye and Kherson states in preparation for a Ukrainian counteroffensive.